Treatment for Bipolar Disorder

 Schema Therapy (Core Beliefs)

 Schema Therapy is a type of cognitive therapy created by Jeffrey Young.
 A schema is an internalised and enduring belief system that drives thought, behaviour and emotions.
 In schema therapy, schemas specifically refer to early maladaptive schemas, defined as “self-defeating life patterns of perception, emotion, and physical sensation”.
 Often they take the form of a belief about the self or the world.
-For instance, a person with an Abandonment schema could be hypersensitive (have an “emotional button” or “trigger”) about his/her perceived value to others, which in turn could make him/her feel sad and panicky in his/her interpersonal relationships.
+For instance, a person with a Defectiveness schema could be hypersensitive to their perceived faults and worthiness, which in turn could make him/her feel shame and struggle to apply coping and wellness strategies to mood.